robstoll/atrium/README.md

 An assertion group throws an `AssertionError` at the end of its block; hence reports that both assertions do not hold.

-Such a block is actually nothing else than a [lambda with a receiver](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver) of type `AssertionPlant` (code-ish speaking `AssertionPlant<T>.() -> Unit`).
-The only thing you need to know about `AssertionPlant` at the moment is, that `assert(4 + 6)` creates an `AssertionPlant<Int>` and that all assertion functions are defined as [extension function](https://kotlinlang.org/docs/reference/extensions.html) of `AssertionPlant`.
-Have a look at [writing an own assertion function](#write-own-assertion-functions) to get more information about `AssertionPlant`.

-:information_source: You can use `and` as filling element between single assertions and assertion group blocks:
+You can use `and` as filling element between single assertions and assertion group blocks:
 ```kotlin
 assert(4 + 6).isLessThan(5).and.isGreaterThan(10)